m4b/rdr/README.md

 If you don't like AT&T syntax (FYI you should probably become a real hacker and learn to read and understand both syntax flavors), the lack of options, and a host of other issues w.r.t. disassembly, then you're out of luck for now.
 Maybe make a pull request?

-~~You can also graph the library dependencies (the `.gv` file is generated _at build time_) with `rdr -m -g`.
+You can also graph the library dependencies (the `.gv` file is generated _at build time_ in `${HOME}/.rdr/`) with `rdr -m -G`.
 Currently, it creates a `library_dependency.png` file; in the future, this will be named after the map it was generated from, once named maps become a thing.
-Also, this `.png` will be enormous.~~ This feature disabled for now.
+Also, this `.png` will be probably be enormous.

+This can be useful, if for example, you collate a series of binaries and shared libraries into a directory, and then have `rdr` build a map from that directory, and want to graph their interrelated dependencies.
+If you want it to lookup the correct `/usr/lib` deps, then the full command might be something like: `rdr -b -G -D "$(pwd):/usr/lib/"`, and that map's dependency graph will be in `${HOME}/.rdr/lib_dependency_graph.png`.

 Finally, and again at build time, a `stats` file is generated from the system map in `${HOME}/.rdr/`; this simply counts the number of times a symbol was _imported_ by every binary analyzed when the system map was built (so with a `-d` directory specified, the default is `/usr/lib/`, and so it counts every time some symbol `x` was imported in every binary found in `/usr/lib`).
 Expect this file to change, or various other statistical files to be created in the `${HOME}/.rdr/` directory.